Robblodo11/Superstore-Returns-Project-READ.ME/README.md

 # Superstore-Returns-Project-READ.ME
 Please refer to the specific sections for detailed information on each aspect of the project

+## Deployment Instructions
+Deployment for this Tableau project requires Tableau Server or Tableau Online for hosting.
+System requirements include a supported web browser for accessing the Tableau dashboard, such as Google Chrome or Mozilla Firefox, and stable internet connectivity.
+Additionally, the project's compatibility relies on the version of Tableau Desktop used to create it, with the latest recommended for optimal performance.

 ## Demo Video
 * https://www.loom.com/share/0d8c68acc19a4d36a39d49d4536daf46?sid=b718ec00-ab20-498a-a009-d89114e34855